TAPevents/Meteorstrap/README.md

-# TAPtheme
+# BootstrapThemer

 **A Reactive Bootstrap Theme Editor for Meteor**

-TAPtheme reactively compiles [Bootstrap 3](https://github.com/twbs/bootstrap) with user-defined custom variables and delivers the CSS to clients, who will have their stylesheets updated without refreshing their browser.
+BootstrapThemer reactively compiles [Bootstrap 3](https://github.com/twbs/bootstrap) with user-defined custom variables and delivers the CSS to clients, who will have their stylesheets updated without refreshing their browser.

-The [Bootstrap Magic](https://github.com/pikock/bootstrap-magic) package is implemented to allow easy editing of all of Bootstrap 3's LESS variables.
+The [Bootstrap Magic](https://github.com/hitchcott/meteor-bootstrap-magic) package is implemented to allow easy editing of all of Bootstrap 3's LESS variables.

-TAPtheme comes bundled with several [Bootswatch](https://github.com/thomaspark/bootswatch/) themes.
+BootstrapThemer comes bundled with several [Bootswatch](https://github.com/thomaspark/bootswatch/) themes.

 ## Quickstart

+If you already use a bootstrap 3 package, remove it.

-Install using meteorite
+Install using `meteor add tap:bootstrap-themer`

-` $ mrt add tap-theme `

-Include the editor template somewhere in your project
+Include the editor template somewhere in your project `{{> BootstrapThemer}}`

-` {{> TAPtheme}} `

-If you already have bootstrap-3 in your package, remove it.

-` $ mrt remove bootstrap-3 `

 ## Features